 The point of view of the poster, using the crosshairs, is to suggest that Carter is being watched at all times by the hitman who will eventually ‘get’ him.

-I flipped the scene to enhance the feeling of confusion and disorientation that is at the heart of this classic piece of British crime realism.
+I deliberately flipped the scene on its head to enhance the feeling of confusion and disorientation that is at the heart of this classic piece of British crime realism.

 The funereal colourway is taken from a 1990s re-release poster that I always felt suited the film.